johnno1962/SwiftView/README.md

 git clone alongside your swift sources after it has been built and it should index/compile and be navigable with option-click as you would a normal Xcode project.
-Create a link from your build directory to ../build/Ninja-DebugAssert for headers.
+Adjust the symbolic link "build" to your current build directory to find the headers.
 The stdlib sources are viewable but not navigable as they are not built as I do not know the secret sauce to build sources which are in module Swift inside Xcode.